Last night the neighborhood owls were going crazy.

 There are no villains lurking on these benches.
 If so, they’re fast asleep.

 The sympatico pumpkins, hollowed out and smiling.
-The paper doorframe skeleton whose hand moves in the wind so it looks like he’s waving.
-The illuminated statue of the Madonna that I always mistake for a ghost.
+The paper skeleton in the doorframe whose hand moves in the wind so it looks almost like he’s waving.
+The glowing statue of the Madonna that I always mistake for a ghost.